 Park Leisure began life in 1997 and was for 20 years led by Gary Molloy and Miles Dewhurst, growing the business, and positioning themselves at the high end of the market.
 In 2017 Park Leisure was sold, with Dewhurst staying on till 2019 when he finally stepped back from the business.

 The company, based in Nether Poppleton, near York, has accrued a small but beautifully situated portfolio of sites which they market as five-star or high-end holiday resorts.
 Site locations follow the familiar industry routine - either coastal, or in areas of outstanding natural beauty and are concentrated groupings in Cornwall, Herefordshire, Lancashire, North Wales, Northumberland, and Yorkshire.
-These locations are rural and peaceful, such as Park Leisure Ribble Valley, close to Pendle Hill and Ribblehead Viaduct and illustrate the groups operating model.
-Since ownership changed hands, they have reduced their portfolio by one, focusing on quality over quantity.
+These locations are rural and peaceful, such as Park Leisure Ribble Valley, close to Pendle Hill and Ribblehead Viaduct, and illustrate the group operating model.

 Four of the 11 sites offer both ownership and holiday lets, whilst the remaining seven all function as ownership sites only.
 An important distinction must be drawn here in that no Park Leisure sites offer residential accommodation.
 All sites are for holiday homes only, and so owners must have another permanent residence which they use as their main home.
 These sites are not suitable if you wish to live somewhere permanently.
 Where there are mixed sites, they divide the site into ownership and holiday let areas.
 Each park has individual rules governing the maximum permissible time spent at your holiday home, governed by the local authority.
 Most Park Leisure sites do offer ‘all year round’ accessibility though, for holiday homeowners, but still, preclude them being used as a permanent main residence.